libhal-google/libhal/README.md

 ### Drivers should not pollute the global namespace

-All drivers must be within the `embed` namespace (RECOMMENDED) or within their own bespoke namespace.
+All drivers must be within the `hal` namespace (RECOMMENDED) or within their own bespoke namespace.

 Inclusion of a C header file full of register map structures is not allowed as it pollutes the global namespace and tends to result in name collisions.

-Care should be taken to ensure that the `embed` namespace is also as clean as possible by placing structures, enums, const data, and any other symbols into the driver's class's namespace like so:
+Care should be taken to ensure that the `hal` namespace is also as clean as possible by placing structures, enums, const data, and any other symbols into the driver's class's namespace like so: